microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 -- **Document**

-Select some line (e.g. a method or the beggining of the if clause)
+Select some line (e.g. a method or the beginning of the if clause)

     `app.MapGet("/parseurl", (string url) =>`